rhoit/my-config/README.md

 #my-config

-Some Handy and Fun configuration of mine!
+Some Handy and Fun configuration of mine, kinda backup!

-# bashrc
+## bashrc.d

 I really don't like working on my .bashrc too much so i break it playing so